Southern Maryland: Discover the Western Shore

 The first recreation of the Maryland Dove

-The State House and the Chapel sit on opposite ends of the town, symbolizing the separation of church and state that was the hallmark of the early days of this settlement.
-Both are reconstructions today but are true to the original based on archaeological and document research.
-Inside the chapel are three lead coffins that were unearthed by archeologists accompanied by a detailed explanation of their suspected origins.
+The State House and the Chapel sit at opposite ends of the town, symbolizing the separation of church and state that was the hallmark of this settlement’s early days.
+Both are reconstructions today, but are true to the original based on archaeological and document research.
+Inside the chapel are three lead coffins that were unearthed by archeologists, accompanied by a detailed explanation of their suspected origins.

 The original Mackall Barn, the oldest barn in the state, served as a granary and a tobacco barn.
-Inside you’ll see and learn about (from detailed informational signage) how the barn was constructed.
-I found it interesting to learn how the carpenters notched numerals in the wooden beams to make it easier to match up the different parts of the structure.
+Inside, you’ll see and learn about (from detailed informational signage) how the barn was constructed.
+I found it interesting to learn that carpenters notched numerals into the wooden beams to make it easier to match up the different parts of the structure.

 Several other buildings include Smith’s Ordinary (a 17th-century public inn), Van Sweringen’s Inn (a private inn designed for and appealing to wealthy lodgers), the Print House, and Cordea’s Hope (a storehouse).

-The Woodland Indian Hamlet shows how the Yaocomaco Indians might have lived in the area in the 17th century.
-One thing I learned while visiting was that the Yaocomaco people lived in a matriarchal society, one in which the females were the heads of the households.
+The Woodland Indian Hamlet shows how the Yaocomaco Indians may have lived in the area in the 17th century.
+One thing I learned while visiting was that the Yaocomaco people lived in a matriarchal society, in which women were the heads of households.

 Godiah Spray Tobacco Plantation is a short drive or walk away and features the home of the plantation owner (with a costumed museum interpreter), a tobacco barn, a period garden, and livestock.
 (Because of the livestock, no dogs are permitted on these grounds.)

-Three chickens walk outside an old wooden chicken coop at St. Mary's City, MD.
+Three hens walk outside a wooden chicken coup at Historic St. Mary's Plantation.

 Chickens leave their coop outside the tobacco barn at Godiah Spray Tobacco Plantation.